talkkonnect/talkkonnect/README.md

 * Currently receiving an audio stream (someone is talking on the channel) (voiceactivity LED)
 * Heart Beat to indicate that talKKonnect is running (heartbeat LED)
 * Currently in Voicetarget mode or Speaking in Normal mode for all clients on the channel to hear (voicetarget LED)
+* Flashing Attention LED to get the attention of a talkkonnect operator in a noisy environment.

 ### Software Configurable Features ###
 * Colorized Logs are shown on the debugging terminal for events as they happen in real time.
 Logging with line number, logging to file or screen or both.
 * Playing of configurable *alert sounds* as different events happen, such as a different sound when someone "joins" the channel and another sound for someone "leaving" the channel.
 * *TTS prompts* to announce different events for those use special use cases where it is required.